 12 Reasons to Retire in Panama

 If you’re thinking about retiring abroad for a new adventure, for the lower cost of living, better weather, or just because you’ve always wanted to be a gypsy?
 The perfect country to choose is Panama!
 Below are a dozen reasons why retirees move to Panama.
-This is by no means all of the reasons, but this will give you a small sampling of why Panama is the perfect destination for your retirement!
+This is not all of the reasons, but this will give you a small sampling of why Panama is the perfect destination for your retirement!

 • Acceptance and Welcoming of Foreigners